-The ION/CME's serial port is programmed to receive one of four commands from the four axis control card; Initialize, SamplePickup, SampleDropoff, and Abort.
-The ION/CME code processes each command and sends back an 'ActionComplete' response, or a 'ActionError' command.
+The ION serial port is programmed to receive one of four commands from the four axis motion control board:

-The ION/CME also provides an Ethernet port, which for this application could be used for easy local access by a field technician with a laptop, or remotely via the Internet (if the TCP/IP gateway has been set up that way) to check motion axis performance.
+The ION also provides an Ethernet port, which for this application could be used for easy local access by a field technician with a laptop, or remotely via the Internet (if the TCP/IP gateway has been set up that way) to check motion axis performance.

 ION Digital Drives provide high-performance motion control supporting multiple motor types, including DC Brush, Brushless DC, step, and microstepping motors, and are based on Performance Motion Devices Magellan® Motion Control ICs, which provide user-selectable profile modes, including S-curve, trapezoidal, velocity contouring, and electronic gearing.

 Want to learn more?
 Contact our customer support team today for more information, including details on Developer Kits and application support.
 We would like to assist you in improving your motion system.